South African wine

 Did you know?

-Since the end of apartheid, South Africa has steadily been welcomed back onto the world stage as a major new-world wine producer.
 Our wines, through their history, heritage and world-beating quality, have so impressed and intrigued international wine buffs, chefs, merchants and regular wine-drinking folk, that eventually it simply wasn’t enough for them to trot down to the bottle store and buy another case.

 Do South African wines really make travellers up sticks and trek to the far southern tip of the African continent?
 You bet they do!
 So does our sunshine, our scenery, our warm-hearted people, our fantastic outdoors lifestyle that revolves around family, friends, good food, good wines too (of course), sport and having fun outdoors at any given opportunity.

-In this section, you’ll find some of the fantastic attractions and activities to try when you visit our winelands.
+You’ll find some of the fantastic attractions and activities to try when you visit our winelands.
 Among the world’s wine capitals, our winelands are a gastronomic destination of note.

 Visit our best winelands cheese venues, try some unusual food and wine pairings, and take your winelands trip to the next level with harvest festivals, a Pinotage wine bath, and all kinds of adventure sports.